 "Aiming for 3,400 to 4,700 milligrams per day is generally regarded as safe and is recommended to decrease the risk of developing chronic diseases where the risk may be modifiable with adequate amounts of dietary potassium [such as high blood pressure]," says Maya Feller, RD, CDN.

-Below, find a list of foods high in potassium to add to your shopping cart.
+Below, find a list of foods rich in potassium to add to your shopping cart.
 Note that the DVs cited below are based on eating 4,700 milligrams of potassium per day.

 1. Beet Greens: 28% Daily Value (DV)

 Rich in a host of nutrients including folate, iron and vitamin C, leafy greens are powerhouses.
 Greens are a great source of potassium, with beet greens taking the lead, providing 1,309 milligrams or 28 percent of the Daily Value (DV) per 1 cup.

 2. Salmon: 23% DV

 Not only is salmon an excellent source of lean protein (43 grams per 6 ounces) and heart-healthy omega-3 fatty acids, but it's also one of the best low-carb foods high in potassium.

 A 6-ounce serving of cooked wild-caught salmon offers 1,067 milligrams or 23 percent of the DV and 6 ounces of cooked farmed salmon has 14 percent of the DV for potassium.
 Wild-caught salmon has less saturated fat than farmed salmon, but both are nutritious options.

 3. Cannellini Beans: 21% DV

 Cannellini beans (also known as white kidney beans) provide the highest amount of potassium in the bean family — 1,004 milligrams or 21 percent of the DV per 1 cup cooked.